bcmichael/RNMR-Docs/docs/command/full_command.md

 The old if commands have been replaced.
 Instead use `TST` to conditionally execute commands or `GOTST` to make conditional jumps.
+## AUTOZ
+Set automatic Z shim parameters

+Category: Shim

+Format: `AUTOZ` step time

+Defaults: current

+Prerequisites: RNMRA only.
+Spectrometer must have lock and shim setup to run via RNMR.

+Description:
+`AUTOZ` sets up automatic Z shimming in RNMRA.
+In order for this to function RNMR must have access to both the lock and shim controls.
+The step must be between 0 and 1, while time must be between 4 and 100.
 # B
 ---
 ## BC